-- Am I happy and content with my life or am I seeking someone to help with that?
+- Am I happy and content with my single life and a partner would be a nice addition, or am I seeking someone to make me happy?

 I kind of led you into that last one, it’ll get ya…

-It’s one of the ‘cut to the bone’ questions, as we can tend to look outwards for solutions without first doing the work on us.
-First be content in your own skin before you seek someone to partner with who can add to your happiness (not provide it), otherwise, we can get into a relationship with unfair expectations.
+We can tend to look outwards for solutions without first doing the work on us.
+First, be happy being alone before you seek someone to partner with who can add to your happiness (not provide it), otherwise, we can get into a relationship with unfair expectations; we’ll be needy.